Bohannon scores 24, leads No. 3 Iowa past No. 16 UNC 93-80

 CJ Fredrick had 21 points and Joe Wieskamp added 19 for the Hawkeyes.
 Frederick, Wieskamp and Bohannon had all 17 of Iowa's 3-pointers.

+''That's the kind of team we put together,'' McCaffery said. ''They were physical.
+They have size.
+They rotated guys (on Garza).
+When they're in like that, you've got to move it, move it, move it, and shoot open jumpers.''

-Iowa opened the game with an 11-2 run and led by as much as 17 points in the first half before taking a 43-31 halftime lead on Fredrick’s 3-pointer.
+Iowa made seven of its first nine 3-pointers.
+The Hawkeyes opened the game with an 11-2 run and led by as much as 17 points in the first half before taking a 43-31 halftime lead on Fredrick's 3-pointer.

+''We didn't guard the 3-point shooter,'' North Carolina coach Roy Williams said. ''And if you go by our defensive principles that we do every single day, then we wouldn't have allowed those 3-point (shots).
+And they happened to make a bunch of them.''

-Iowa answered with a 16-2 run, capped by a 3-pointer by Bohannon with 6:57 to play, and the Hawkeyes wouldn’t trail again.
+The Hawkeyes, though, scored 16 consecutive points, a run capped by Bohannon's 3-pointer with 6:57 to play, and they wouldn't trail again.

+''We're just an experienced team,'' Bohannon said. ''We know what we need to do to get things done and win games.
+We knew they were going to make a run.
+It wasn't anything we were shocked about.''

+Garrison Brooks led the Tar Heels with 17 points.
+Day'Ron Sharpe had 13 points, and Davis added 12.

 BROOKS STARTS